-This project would extend Courtside Drive to the west to Town Center Loop W, providing increased connectivity to the western portion of Town Center, an area envisioned to redevelop with a more diverse mix of uses.

-The recommended roadway design includes two travel lanes, on street parking, bicycle lanes and wide sidewalks (see Appendix D, Local Street, Option 2) to create a strong pedestrian-oriented landscape.
+This project would extend Courtside Drive to the west to Town Center Loop W., providing increased connectivity to the - western portion of Town Center, an area envisioned to redevelop with a more diverse mix of uses.
+The recommended roadway design includes two travel lanes, on street parking, bicycle lanes and wide sidewalks to create a strong pedestrian-oriented landscape.